cutcoin/documentation/cnt1-manual.md

 The token creation command is

 ```
-create_token <token_name> <token_supply>
+create_token <token_name> <token_supply> [token_type]
 ```

 token_name, as described before, is the user defined name of the token.
 It has integer representation called 'token id'.
 Token id and token names have one-to-one relation: 'token name' -> 'token id', 'token id' -> 'token name'.
 This means, consequently, that token id is also unique.

-token supply is the total number of tokens with the 'token_name'.
+token_supply is the total number of tokens with the 'token_name'.
 It can be value in the range 1 ..
 200 000 000, the latter is the total Cutcoin supply.

+token_type is the optional parameter that defines token supply visibility.
+Supported token types are 'hidden' for tokens with the hidden supply and 'public' for tokens with publicly visible supply.

 The transaction that creates new token is called 'token genesis transaction' (tgtx).
 It has a specific structire and acceptance rules since, figurally, tokens are being created out of thin air.